bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ### Platform Support: Android, iOS, Web

 Under the hood Bevy uses [winit](https://github.com/rust-windowing/winit) (for multi-platform windows and input) and [wgpu](https://github.com/gfx-rs/wgpu-rs) (for multi-platform rendering).
 Each of these projects has varying degrees of support for the platforms above.
 And in general Bevy was designed to be platform-agnostic, so supporting the platforms above should be possible with a little bit of work.

+### Render Batching and Instancing

+Right now Bevy can render plenty fast for most use cases, but when it comes to rendering huge amounts of objects (tens of thousands) it isn't quite there yet.
+To accomplish that, we need to implement batching / instancing.
+Concepts can be defined a number of ways, but the general gist is that we will be grouping as much geometry and data into the smallest number of draw calls possible, while also reducing GPU state changes as much as possible.
+I think Bevy's data driven shader approach will make instancing implementation simple and extensible.

 ### Canvas